aadityaverma06/Cloud-AI-Nary-Media-Processing-System-Next.js-Full-Stack/README.md

 ## ✅ Features

 - User Authentication and Account Management using Clerk.
-- AI-Powered Image Cropping - automatically focuses on faces, text, or main subjects and crops according to the aspect ratio required by various social media platforms like Instagram, X, Meta etc.
+- AI-Powered Image Cropping - Automatically focuses on faces, text, or main subjects and crops according to the aspect ratio required by various social media platforms like Instagram, X, Meta etc.
-- AI Video Compression - intelligently reduces file size for faster uploads and sharing.
+- AI Video Compression - Intelligently reduces video file size for faster uploads and sharing without losing much quality.
 - AI generated preview - Access a preview of the uploaded video focussing on the main content.
 - Discover uploaded videos from other users seamlessly without Authentication.
 - Smooth and Responsive UI with Tailwind & Daisy UI components.